grouparoo/grouparoo/clients/@grouparoo/web/README.md

 **Page**

 The `page` method will create a track event pre-filled with some useful data about the page.
-The `page` event will also create a `new_session` event for the first time that an `anonymousId` has viewed any page.

 The `page` method will also append all query string variables.
 This will ensure that data about your email, social media, and ad campaigns is properly associated to the right visitors.

 ```ts
 // track a page